rice-eclipse/kARCA_v2/karca_v2/Docs/karca_v2.md

  ### Board Layout
  The board is 25cm x 14.5cm since space wasn't a major concern.
-Components were grouped according to their function and were spaced out since being able to modify traces and easily replace components by hand was a priority.
+Components were grouped according to their function and were spaced out since being able to modify traces and easily replace components by hand were priorities.

  The board consists of 4 layers: SIGNAL-GND-PWR-SIGNAL.
 This keeps the signal traces close to a reference plane.
 The power plane is much simpler than that of the original kARCA design; it only consists of a single 5V plane and the 12V is supplied using traces.
 This prevents potential signal deterioration due to signals crossing split powe places.